 Though the 4Motion four-wheel drive system is very unobtrusive on the road, unless you regularly find yourself on slippery work sites or damp grass, the normal front-wheel drive models will do the job, and drink less fuel in the process.

 VW Transporter pre-facelift engines

-Prior to the T6.1 upgrade, engine power output in the VW Transporter ranged from 84hp to an immense 204hp, depending on year; the least powerful models got five-speed manual gearboxes, with six-speed manual or seven-speed DSG automatic transmissions fitted to faster versions.
+Prior to the T6.1 upgrade, engine power output in the VW Transporter ranged from 84hp to 204hp, depending on year; the least powerful models got five-speed manual gearboxes, with six-speed manual or seven-speed DSG automatic transmissions fitted to faster versions.